helium/HIP/00XX-lorawan-committee.md

 What related issues do you consider out of scope for this HIP that could be addressed in the future independently of the solution that comes out of this HIP?

--Issue escalation procedure with Alliance
+- Issue escalation procedure with Alliance
--Positive mental health of members (including reduction of burnout) -Risk management.
+- Positive mental health of members (including reduction of burnout)
+- Risk management.

--[TODO] add some more.
+- [TODO] add some more.

 # Deployment Impact
 [deployment-impact]: #deployment-impact